Youth Perspectives on Privacy and Equality in Networked Spaces

 Mackinnon, K., and Regan Shade, L. (Forthcoming 2020).
 “God Only Knows What It’s Doing to Our Children’s Brains”: A Closer Look at “Internet Addiction.”
 Jeunesses: Young People, Texts, Cultures.

 Steeves, V. (2020).
 A Dialogic Analysis of Hello Barbie’s Conversations with Children.
 Big Data and Society 7 (1)

 Smith, K., and Shade, L. (2018) The Internet of Toys: Digital Playgrounds for Children’s Data Collection.
 Big Data and Society 5(2): 1-12.

-Chowdhury, W. (Forthcoming).
+Chowdhury, W. (2018).
 Toys that talk to strangers: A look at the privacy policies of connected toys.
 In J. Kacprzyk (Ed.), Advances in Intelligent Systems and Computing Series: Future Technologies Conference Proceedings.
 Basel, Switzerland: Springer.

 Shade, L., R., & Smith, K., L. (Forthcoming).
 Children’s digital playgrounds as data assemblages: Problematics of privacy, personalization, and promotional culture.
 Big Data & Society, 5(2).